a20351766/udo.1.4.0/docs/source/error-handling.rst

   }
   func wrapWithoutStack() error {
     err := createError()
-    // do this when error comes from internal Fabric since it already has stack trace return errors.WithMessage(err, "wrapping an error without stack") }
+    // do this when error comes from internal UDO since it already has stack trace return errors.WithMessage(err, "wrapping an error without stack") }
   func createError() error {